martinkubecka/SimpleCrypt/README.md

 ## :lock: Basic Information

-**SimpleCrypt** is a simple python console application which provides encryption and decryption of files using the principles of an *asymmetric cryptography*.
+**SimpleCrypt** is a python console application which provides authenticated encryption and decryption of files using the principles of an *asymmetric cryptography*.

 > Asymmetric cryptography (Public-key cryptography), is a cryptographic system that uses pairs of keys.
 Each pair consists of a public key and a private key.
 Effective security requires keeping the private key private; the public key can be openly distributed without compromising security.
 In such a system, any person can encrypt a message using the intended receiver's public key, but that encrypted message can only be decrypted with the receiver's private key.
 An asymmetric key encryption scheme can be seen below.